 Risk Level Details Insurance Impact

 Child Illness or Injury Overseas Moderate Children are susceptible to stomach bugs, ear infections, fevers, and allergic reactions while travelling.
 Unfamiliar food, different water quality, and exposure to new environments increase the likelihood of illness.
 Injuries from playground equipment, swimming pools, and adventure activities are also common.
-Paediatric medical care overseas can be expensive, particularly in countries without reciprocal health agreements.
+Paediatric medical care overseas can be expensive, particularly in countries without reciprocal health agreements with Australia.
 Ensure your family policy provides adequate medical cover for each family member, including children.
 Check whether the policy covers GP visits and prescription medications overseas, not just hospital treatment.
 Verify that the 24/7 assistance line can help locate English-speaking paediatric medical services at your destination.

 Disclaimer: Risk levels shown are general assessments based on common family travel scenarios.
 Individual circumstances vary.
 Always read the Product Disclosure Statement (PDS) and check specific cover for activities and items relevant to your family trip.

-Family Travel Insurance Providers in NZ
+Family Travel Insurance Providers in Australia

-Southern Cross Travel Insurance
+Allianz Travel Insurance

 24/7 emergency assistance